 On examination, there were several serious findings.

-No doubt about it: had he consulted a neurologist first, he would have been under the knife within the week.
+There is no doubt about it; had he consulted a neurologist first, he would have been under the knife within the week.

 Nevertheless, to be totally pessimistic also means that one is likely to have lost the battle before the first shot was fired.
 I was guardedly optimistic.
 There was also doubt about the diagnosis: a problem in the inter scalene triangle causing nerve and arterial pressure, or arthritic spurs invading the foramena?
 Or both.

 He consulted me this evening for the seventh visit.
 He has minimal pain, the strength has returned completely to the triceps muscles, but there remains some weakness of opposition in the hand.
-Range of motion of the neck is normal, with no radiation to the arm, but some discomfort between the shoulder blades in the rhomboid muscles (supplied by the dorsal scapular nerve).
-Stirlings and ULTT test were both negative.
+Range of motion of the neck is normal, with no radiation to the arm, but some discomfort between the shoulder blades in the rhomboid muscles, supplied by the dorsal scapular nerve.
+Stirlings and upper limb tension test test were both negative.

-He feels 90% "cured", and wanted to return to the gym, the original cause of the problem!
+He feels 90 percent cured, and wanted to return to the gym, the original cause of the problem!
 No!
 And to be very careful with looking up.

 I'm not looking here for funny stories.
 That we'll find a place for elsewhere, and you can find an abundance of them in my books at Bernard-Preston.com.
 James Herriott genre books.